vermiceli/nes-contra-us/README.md

 At this point, I had a repository that could be built that matched the NES rom byte for byte.
 Then, I found and was able to incorporate the comments from Trax's IDA Pro disassembly.
-This was incredibly helpful, but more work had to be done as Trax's disassembly wasn't appropriate for disassembly.
+This was incredibly helpful, but more work had to be done as Trax's disassembly couldn't be used directly for reassembly.
 For instance, it had a label for every line and all jump and branch statements were hard-coded memory address offsets and not label references.

 I then worked on updating all branch and jump offsets to point to label